 This is another option that a lot of people choose to use.
 Doing a Part Exchange takes the stress away from your whole situation, the house builder who is constructing the new build is purchasing your existing home from you.

-Although you will be taking a discounted rate on the sale of your existing home, it does mean that the stress is taken out of the equation and potentially rental costs too which could amount to more than the 10% or so discount that the house builder will be your existing property for, so this could be a good deal for you.
+Although you will be taking a discounted rate on the sale of your existing home, it does mean that the stress is taken out of the situation and potentially rental costs too, which could amount to more than the 10% or so discount that the house builder will buy your existing property for, so this could be a good deal for you.

 The sale is guaranteed, you avoid the complications of the open market, avoid chains and you get an easy purchase, just for a reduced rate.